uhuraapp/uhura-frontend/Godeps/_workspace/src/github.com/codegangsta/martini/README.md

 })
 ~~~

-You can have full control over the middleware stack with the `Handlers` function:
+You can have full control over the middleware stack with the `Handlers` function.
+This will replace any handlers that have been previously set:
 ~~~ go
 m.Handlers(
   Middleware1,